medic/L7/README.md

 L7
 ======

-A simple HL7 query language.
+A simple HL7 query language and message manipulator.

 Usage
 ----